 The mission of our honeybee farm is to provide our customers with only the highest quality beehives and queens to allow them to produce good brood patterns, fast spring build up for honey and to pollinate crops.
 We also select our breeder queens for hygienic behavior against varroa mites and other pests, pathogens and always look for gentle stock.
+We have partnered with VP Queen Bees for our breeding program.
+For more information about our breeder queens visit: .
 As a small family business, we listen to our customers’ needs and are always happy to fulfill them.

 Just twenty five years ago, our family received a beehive as a present from a friend and we started to take care of it as the bees began producing natural honey.
 In continuation, we took up beekeeping as a hobby and were able to produce some great natural products for our household – from fresh honey to candles.
 After making progress in the beekeeping process, we purchased additional hives to expand our honey production.
 Here in Florida, oranges are a staple of the state agriculture and as we started to grow orange trees in our backyard, the honey production improved as well.
 Neighbors even started to show interest, asking if they could buy natural honey, fresh from the hive.
 We gladly obliged and officially began to bottle our honey for others to enjoy!